xtompie/dx/README.md

 ### 3. Action in context

-The event has a current DOMElement from which the operating space can be determined.
+The event has a current DOM element from which the operating space can be determined.

 ```html
 <script>